webengineer/django-fabfile/README.rst

 Backup script
 -------------

-NOTE: Instances and snaphots are filtered by tag "Earmarking" value "production".
+.. note:: Instances and snaphots are filtered by tag "Earmarking" value "production".
 This can be configured in settings - see "Pre-run configuration" section above.

 Following backup commands may be configured with crontab to run daily::